You can be sitting in a room full of people and still feel completely alone.

 And shallow connection cannot fill emotional needs.

-Sometimes loneliness isn’t about others not reaching in.
+Sometimes loneliness is not about others not reaching in.

 It’s about us not letting them.